top of page

 “I have nothing to hide, so I have nothing to worry about.”

 This is one of the most common thoughts people have about interacting with the police, but it’s also been famously proven wrong time and time again.
-Whether or not you have something to hide (and regardless of your immigration or citizenship status), you have constitutional rights that must be upheld whenever you’re interacting with police in Maryland, D.C.
+Whether or not you have something to hide (and regardless of your immigration or citizenship status), you have constitutionally protected rights that must be upheld whenever you’re interacting with police in Maryland, D.C.
 Virginia, Massachusetts, or any other region in the United States.

 The surest way to protect your rights is to know your rights.
 While we aren’t here to say the police are inherently bad, they are trained on tactics to draw evidence, confessions, and incriminating information even when there seemingly is none.